 Some speak of the ghosts of dead labourers haunting the halls and passageways; others suggest the hotel was fully operational and replete with staff and guests until their sudden disappearance.
-Nowadays, taxi drivers refuse to even enter the site, such are its ghostly machinations.
+Nowadays, taxi drivers refuse to enter the site, so strong are its ghostly machinations.

 All that remains is conjecture.
 The Hotel Bedugul is a ghost palace, a repository for the mysteries of its sudden demise.
 What springs to mind is a landbound Marie Celeste: a mystery forever unsolved and doomed to sit out eternity.

-Look to the centre of Flores and there exists a small town known as Moni.
-It resides at a great height, where the air turns thin and the temperature remains a cool bite; this is a hilly region, a place of tribes and history and proud tradition.
+Look to the centre of Flores, and there exists a small town known as Moni.
+It resides at a great height, where the air turns thin, and the temperature remains a chilly bite; this is a hilly region, a place of tribes and history and proud tradition.

 It is said these three bodies of water hold the key to life itself; more precisely, that they act as the gateway to the life after death.
 The folklore surrounding Kelimutu claims a site is a resting place for the dead; so the story goes, Mae, the god of the afterlife, sends the departed to different lakes depending on their actions in life.

-The veracity of this is open to debate, but as an observer watches Tiwu ata Mbupu (Lake of Old People) is usually blue or Tiwu Nuwa Muri Koo Fai (Lake of Young Men and Maidens) or Tiwu Ata Polo (Bewitched or Enchanted Lake) they may notice a swirling mist where no mist should be; the sorting has begun.
+The veracity of this is open to debate, but as an observer watches Tiwu ata Mbupu (Lake of Old People) or Tiwu Nuwa Muri Koo Fai (Lake of Young Men and Maidens) or Tiwu Ata Polo (Bewitched or Enchanted Lake), they may notice a swirling mist where no mist should be; the sorting has begun.

 Mount Merapi, Java

 Java’s spiritual centre exists at the heart of Mount Merapi, the so-called mountain of fire.
-Head north from the ancient sultanate city of Yogyakarta and there will be found the most volatile of volcanoes in one of the most volcanically active countries on the planet.
+Head north from the ancient sultanate city of Yogyakarta, and eventually the most volatile of volcanoes on the planet will reveal itself.
 From its vantage point Mount Merapi, the most volcanic of all Indonesia’s volcanoes, forms a sacred north-south axis line between its peak and the Indian Ocean.
 It is the key to another plane entirely.

-It is said that a spiritual kingdom, the land of makhluk halus, resides within Mount Merapi, the most volcanic of all Indonesia’s volcanoes.
-The stories are considered so canonical, so ingrained in truth, that the corporeal world was forced into action; a juru kunci, or caretaker, appointed by the Sultan of Yogyakarta is responsible for ritual activities and the reverence of mountain spirits.
+Lore dictates that a spiritual kingdom, the land of makhluk halus, resides within Mount Merapi, the most volcanic of all Indonesia’s volcanoes.
+The stories are considered so canonical, so ingrained in truth, that it forced the corporeal world into action; a juru kunci, or caretaker, appointed by the Sultan of Yogyakarta is responsible for ritual activities and the reverence of mountain spirits.
 It is they who are responsible for the upkeep of Mount Merapi, the most volcanic of Indonesia’s volcanoes; it is they who ensure the two realms exist in harmony.